What Are the Three Angels’ Messages in Revelation 14?

 Revelation 13: The beast

-Revelation 13 introduces us to another character, the beast.
+Revelation 13 introduces us to another character, the beast: one with seven heads and ten horns that resemble a leopard, and with the feet of a bear and a lion’s mouth.
 Looking at Daniel, another prophetic book connected to Revelation, we find that a beast symbolizes a political power or nation (Daniel 7:17, 23).

 The beast works with the dragon to oppose God’s people and lead people to worship the dragon (Revelation 13:4, 7).